What is Handball?

 How do you play handball?

+To play handball, one team attempts to score goals by throwing a hand-sized ball into the net while the other team tries to stop them.
 Handball is played on a rectangular court with a goal on either end.
 Each team fields six attacking and defending players and one goalie.
-The teams attempt to score goals by throwing a hand-sized ball into the net.
 Each regulation game takes 60 minutes, with two equal halves and a break in between.
 The winning team is whoever has the most goals when time expires.

 What are the rules and regulations of handball?